 The key to successful stain removal is to act now!

 As soon as possible after stains occur, rinse or soak the garment in cold water, apply a stain remover, and get it into the washer.

 If the stain is still there, never put the garment in the dryer.
 Use a stain remover and rewash.
-And, be sure to use the right stain removal technique for each type of stain.Continue to 5 of 10 below.
+Be sure to use the right stain removal technique for each type of stain.Continue to 5 of 10 below.

 05 of 10

 Avoid Bleeding Colors

-No one wants the the surprise of pink underwear or a tie-dyed effect on a white shirt.
+No one wants the surprise of pink underwear or a tie-dyed effect on a white shirt.
 In other words, always sort your clothes correctly to prevent colors from bleeding onto unsuspecting fabrics.

 To find out if something is colorfast before you wash it, wet a cotton swab and rub it on an inside corner or seam and see if the dye transfers to the swab.
 If it does, hand wash the item separately.

-And, if that random red sock falls into the white load of clothes, learn how to remove the dye stains.
+If that random red sock falls into a white load of clothes, learn how to remove the dye stains.

 06 of 10